Bananas! Bananas are a great sweet but healthy food, monkeys love them. I love them and sports athletes love them or at least they should.

 Potassium as mentioned is also a heavy presence within bananas and potassium is said to be one of the elements muscles need to even function let alone grow and rebuild, an adult who works out needs about 5000 milligrams of potassium a day

 Yet another way bananas help you recover is by increasing metabolites in the blood which enhance recovery and decrease muscle soreness.
-The reason for this is still a somewhat unknown factor but the consumption of bananas seem to block activity of a particular enzyme known as COX-2.
+The reason for this is still a somewhat unknown factor but the consumption of bananas seems to block the activity of a particular enzyme known as COX-2.

 An additional benefit to bananas on top of all these muscle recovery benefits which are so great is the health benefits in terms of your immune system.
 Bananas contain carotenoids, biogenic amines and other bioactive compounds along with many antioxidants that keep the immune system active reduce inflammation and joint pain as well as maintaining strength.